Episode 61

 11:10 Petitioner Sequential Questions Begin

-58:15, United States, Amicus Curiae Questions End, Government Opening Statement Begins
+58:15, Petitioner Questions End, Government (as Amicus Curiae) Opening Statement Begins

 59:13 Government Free for All Questions Begin